-Compiled by Mae-Wan Ho and Lim Li Ching
+Compiled by Dr. Mae-Wan Ho and Lim Li Ching

 Biotech shares fall below languishing Dow, double digit losses, drug failures and scandal

 Share in the top biotech firms have dropped 43 percent since January 2002.
 BioCentury, the industry newsletter in San Carlos, California, listed 61 public firms (out of 494 companies worldwide) that had a year or less worth of cash on their balance sheets at the end of the first quarter of 2002.

 In the East Bay alone, 18 biotech companies lost $7.5 billion in market capitalization - about 38 percent of their value - since the middle of January.
 Many firms have had half of their value evaporate.
 Several Seattle-area companies have joined the club.